Overview of the survey

 How long do we keep your personal data?

-Under GDPR, in relation to the personal information you provide as part of this project, you have the right:
+Under UK GDPR, in relation to the personal information you provide as part of this project, you have the right:

 - to access a copy of your own data